Cooma: Education

-The Roman Catholic school is called St Patrick's Parish School and provides education from kindergarten to year 10.
-The Snowy Mountains Christian School, an independent Christian school provides education from kindergarten to year 10.
+The Roman Catholic school is called St Patrick's Parish School and provides education from Kindergarten to Year 10.
+The Snowy Mountains Christian School, an independent Christian school provides education from Kindergarten to Year 10.

 Tertiary education is provided by TAFE NSW Illawarra Institute Cooma campus.

-Another Tertiary Education centre is the newly opened Cooma Universities Centre, which opened in 2014.
+Another Tertiary Education centre is the Cooma Universities Centre, which opened in 2014.

 Climate

-Cooma has a dry oceanic climate (Cfb) characteristic of the South Eastern Highlands.
-Summer averages are warm, though tend to swing wildly between hot and cool; and winters are chilly with particularly cold nighttime temperatures due to its valley location and frequent clear skies, sometimes recording the lowest temperatures in the country.
+Cooma has a dry oceanic climate (Cfb).
+Summer averages are warm, though tend to swing wildly between hot and cool; and winters are chilly with particularly cold night time temperatures due to its valley location, high elevation, and frequent clear skies, sometimes recording the lowest temperatures in the country.
 However, daytime maximum temperatures in winter are often unremarkable, on account of the foehn effect.

-The area is exceptionally dry by southeast coastal Australian standards because it falls in a rain shadow; the region is flanked by mountain ranges on all sides, most notably from the west.
-Despite its dryness, it only has 90.1 clear days annually, lower than the adjacent coastal areas of Wollongong and Sydney (106 and 107 clear days, respectively).
-Strong cold fronts often push through the region in winter and snow is not uncommon in Cooma from June to August, however is generally light and rarely settles for more than 24 hours.
-Frost occurs in all months of the year, frequently so between April and October.
-Severe thunderstorms are semi-frequent in summer and due to the towns elevation can carry large quantities of hail.
+The area is exceptionally dry by southeast coastal Australian standards as it lies in a major rain shadow; the region is flanked by mountain ranges on all sides, most notably on the west.
+Despite its dryness, it has only 90.1 clear days annually, lower than the adjacent coastal areas of Wollongong and Sydney (106 and 107 clear days respectively).
+Strong cold fronts often push through the region in winter and snow is not uncommon in Cooma from June to September, though is generally light and rarely settles for more than 24 hours.
+Frost occurs in all months of the year and is frequent between April and October.
+Severe thunderstorms are semi-frequent in summer, and owing to the elevation of the town can carry large quantities of hail.